Staircase Painters in the Cotswolds

 Each baluster is painted individually.
 In Georgian townhouses in Cirencester and Tetbury, turned balusters have multiple profiles and shoulders.
 Every recess and ridge needs to be reached.

-We sand between coats and inspect each baluster before moving on.
+Sanding between coats and inspecting each baluster before moving on is standard.
 Victorian and Edwardian staircases in Stroud and Nailsworth often have more heavily turned spindles requiring the same careful approach.

 Handrail and Newel Post